AndrewTFesta/island_influence/README.md

 Guarav and I spoke about the QD processes more mid-week and decided that this could be an extension/future work as this effort is meant to focus on island-island migrations.
 Additionally, I designed a part of a presentation that is meant to capture the idea we are working towards.
 This focuses on extending the lifting a table example with the addition that we nail the table to the ground.
 The point here is that the capabilities of a single agent cannot complete the task.
 Instead, it has to rely on a different (type of) agent to do the same behavior before it can complete the task.

 For this coming week, I want to make those visualizations of the learning and environment.
 Currently, I am using gdp/pdb exclusively to debug everything.
-We'll need these visualizations anyways for the paper, so I'd like them as dual purpose to make sure everything is as I expect it and makes it easier to present/talk about.
+We'll need these visualizations anyway for the paper, so I'd like them as dual purpose to make sure everything is as I expect it and makes it easier to present/talk about.

-As initial results, the env is setup to basically not allow one type of agent to complete the task.
+As initial results, the env is set-up to basically not allow one type of agent to complete the task.
 So it's not much of a surprise that adding multiple roles allows for better learning.
 When not using island-island migrations (what should we call these?), learning *can* happen, but it's much slower if it happens since it can only occur during the more monolithic training on the mainland.

 For the coming week, I intend to focus on the story after creating the visualizations so that we can discuss next week how we can sell the story in the paper.
 For the fitness survey, with the slight break to think about it, I intend to write the intro section that describes the different approaches and what distinguishes them.